saulius-lipkevicius/Transformed_GA/README.md

 -  Create a tokenizer that would learn to seperate aptamer sequence uniquely.
 [Link for a head-start](https://huggingface.co/quicktour/transformers).
 - If you accomplish better accuracy model, play around with GA parameters, since with accuracy we need less restrictions for GA.
 - Flow can be rewritten to C++ language to speed up wok with dataframes and intermediate calculations.
+- Analyze models accuracy when we compare only high affinity aptamers, for instance, model might have lower accuracy when comparing quite similar affinite sequences.
 <!-- CONTRIBUTING -->
 ## Contributing